dokc/docs-rap-god-api/docs/Working-Groups/Testing.md

 ## Target

-- Testing the website
+- Testing the website ✔️
 - Coordinating with the dev-rel team and howtodok squad accordingly.
-- Learning Jest (A testing toool).
+- Learning Jest (A testing tool!).
 - Keep up to date with the website team.

 ## Details